- Briefing Room

-Highway Safety Improvement Program (HSIP) Enhanced Eligibility Questions & Answers
+Note: This document was superseded on by Highway Safety Improvement Program Eligibility FAST Act Questions and Answers

 Question 1: MAP-21 includes a list of highway safety improvement projects in 23 U.S.C.
 148(a)(4)(B).
 Are these the only projects eligible for HSIP funds?